-The app, rather unappreciated, is truly helpful.
-Type in a city, zip code, or airport location, and instantly get the forecast for not just the day, but the next week plus.
-They'll give you information like the high and low temperatures, the times of sunrise and sunset, the chance of rain, humidity, and wind speed and direction.
-Then, you have the weather symbols.
+To use Weather (it's preinstalled on iPhones), type in a city, zip code, or airport location.
+You'll instantly get the forecast for the day and the following week.
+You'll get all the expected weather-y info, ranging from high and low temps, sunrise and sunset times, and then, of course, the numbers on rain, humidity, and wind speed.
+To make your life easier, you then have the weather symbols.
+But sometimes it can feel like the symbols make it harder than it should be to figure out whether (and how much) it's going to snow.
 You think you have life figured out because a cloud with snowflakes is obviously a weather icon that indicates snow; but then you spot a symbol that's a cloud with a snowflake and lines, and suddenly, nothing makes sense anymore.
 What does it all mean?

-Just like the iPhone's face emoji, we need a little help clearing things up (*ahem* I'm looking at you, "information desk person" emoji, plus the entire vast arsenal of iPhone's hand emoji that seem to entirely change context every other week).
-If you need some clarification, here's how Apple labels each weather icon — all 25 of them.
+Just like the iPhone's face emoji, we need a little help clearing things up (*ahem* I'm looking at you, "information desk person" emoji).
+If you need some clarification, here's how Apple labels each weather icon — all 23 of them.

 Revisiting the snow clouds, you'll see the cloud with snowflakes indicates scattered snow.
 The cloud with a snowflake and lines, however, means heavy snow/sleet — not, as I initially thought, snow that was falling really, really fast.

-If trying to decode all the icons on iPhone's weather app has your knickers in a twist, rest assured there are other apps you can download to see if they better suit your style.
+If trying to decode all the icons on iPhone's weather app has got you sweating up your own rain shower, rest assured there are other apps you can download to see if they better suit your style.
 The Weather Channel has its own app, as does the NOAA — the National Oceanic and Atmosphere Administration.
 There are countless other weather apps — many for free — although they largely have less notable names.
-Download and consult at your own risk.
+Download and consult at your own risk of getting rained on.